www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * Test security
 * Test legalities and privacy policy.
 ## Open Tasks
-* [ ] Playwright is not working anymore.
-    * [x] Install Playwright dependencies via Maven, so that the dependencies are more consistent.
-See `Playwright Notes`.
-    * [x] Try using only one browser playwright instance at a time.
-    * [x] Use public domain for Playwright based tests, so that the certificate can be accepted by the browser.
-    * [ ] Try fixing Playwright's potential race condition, while still maintaining multiple Playwright instances.
-    * [ ] CURRENT Use only one browser instance and one browser tab for each tester instead, in order to avoid process leak in Playwright.
-      Playwright does not seem to close all processes/threads after the browser and Playwright is closed in Java, as many `Socket Process` and `Utility Process` processes with dedicated PIDs were found on live server.
 * [ ] Create and user generic `worker.execute` command, in order to make things portable regarding the infrastructure.
     * [ ] Deploy server software as systemd user service.
         * [x] Create user service.